 Historically, our named executive officers' target annual compensation has consisted of three principal components: (a) base salary, (b) an annual performance Tilray Incentive Plan (TIP) and (c) long-term equity incentive compensation.
 The base salary component is primarily designed to provide a predictable level of financial stability.
-The TIP is designed to reward the achievement of the short-term goals, primarily related to revenue and strategic success.
-The base salary and TIP are referred to as the cash component of the compensation plan.
+The TIP is designed to reward the achievement of the short-term goals, primarily related to revenue and profitability.
 The equity compensation component is primarily designed to incentivize and retain our executives and to reward the achievement of our long-term financial and strategic objectives.
 In addition, we provide tax equalization payments for certain U.S. citizen executives that work in Canada, as the tax burden on their compensation is higher than it would be if they worked in the U.S. alone.
 The purpose of these tax equalization payments is to ensure that the expatriate assignment is tax neutral to the employee.